revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

 - The Collections in C# are a set of predefined classes that are present in the `System.Collections` namespace that provides greater capabilities and functionalities.
-- The collections in C# are classes that represent a group of objects.
-With the help of C# Collections, we can perform different types of operations on objects such as Store, Update, Delete, Retrieve, Search, and Sort objects, etc.
+- The collections in C# are classes that represent a group of objects.With the help of C# Collections, we can perform different types of operations on objects such as Store, Update, Delete, Retrieve, Search, and Sort objects, etc.
 - All the data structure work can be performed by collections in C#.

 </blockquote>